codacy/docs/docs/getting-started/integrating-codacy-with-intellij-ides.md

 -   Any **Quality issues** introduced or fixed by the pull request.
 These are the same issues you find in the [Quality Issues tabs](../repositories/pull-requests.md#issues-tabs) in the Codacy app and are also visible in IntelliJ's Problems tab.

-    The number next to each file name is the total number of Quality issues that the pull request adds to or removes from that file.
-The number farther to the right, added by IntelliJ, is the total number of problems in that file, which may or may not be Quality issues from Codacy.
-If there are any Medium or Critical Quality issues, the file name is also highlighted in yellow (Medium) or red (Critical).<!-- TODO ALA-872 confirm -->
+    When this item is expanded, the number next to each file name is the total number of Quality issues that the pull request adds to or removes from that file.<!-- TODO ALA-872 confirm "removes" is correct -->

-[//]: # (    ![Important issues]&#40;./images/codacy-intellij-plugin-important-issues.png&#41;<!-- TODO ALA-872 screenshot -->)

 -   The **diff coverage and coverage variation** introduced by the pull request.
-These are the same values you find in the [Pull request coverage overview](../repositories-coverage/pull-requests.md#coverage-overview) panel in the Codacy app.
+These are the same values you find in the [Pull request coverage overview](../repositories-coverage/pull-requests.md#coverage-overview) panel in the Codacy app.<!-- TODO ALA-872 confirm once bug fixed by developer -->

     The percentage next to each file name is the coverage variation for that file.

 -   Sequences of **duplicate code** (clones) introduced by the pull request.
 These are the same ones you find in the [Quality Duplication tabs](../repositories/pull-requests.md#duplication-tabs) in the Codacy app.

--   Variations in **code complexity** introduced by the pull request.
+-   Variations in **code complexity** introduced by the pull request.<!-- WIP review -->

 ## Installing the Codacy IntelliJ plugin

+!!! info "The Codacy IntelliJ plugin is compatible with IntelliJ IDEA (Ultimate, Community), Android Studio, and Aqua."

 1. Make sure that the repository you’re working on is analyzed by Codacy and that you have a [repository read](../organizations/roles-and-permissions-for-organizations.md) role or higher.